core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CoAP Publish-Subscribe Architecture

 {{fig-arch}} shows a simple Publish/Subscribe architecture over CoAP.
 In it, publishers submit their data over a RESTful interface to a broker-managed resource (topic) and subscribers observe this resource using {{?RFC7641}}.
-Resource state information is updated between the CoAP clients and the Broker via topics.
+Resource state information is updated between the CoAP clients and the broker via topics.
 Topics are created by the broker but the initial configuration can be proposed by a client, normally a publisher.

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Subscribers observing a resource will receive notifications, the delivery of which is done on a best-effort basis.